 How will you celebrate the solstice and all that extra daylight?
-Here are 10 ideas from the editors—plus, some "summer essentials" from our Almanac.com General Store!
+Here are 10 ideas from the editors—plus, some products from our Almanac.com General Store!

 - Light a bonfire: The solstice day was traditionally celebrated by dancing around the bonfires.
-Check out our dramatic fire bowls and fire pits.
+Build the perfect fire every time with Frame-a-Fire.

 - Go fishin': We love to get out on the water.
 Consult our free Best Days for Fishing chart—plus, tackle-box and bait tips.

 - Camp: Plan a camp-out to enjoy the great outdoors whether it's a tent in the backyard or a cabin in the woods!
-Check out the camping store page for some fun ideas.
 Don't forget the best natural insect repellent on Earth to enjoy the outdoors in peace.

 - Listen to songbirds: We love our feathered friends.
 Attact birds to your garden with our beautiful bird feeders.

 Let the light in!
-With all this extra daylight, hang one of our gorgeous suncatchers or decorative accents for your window or porch.
+With all this extra daylight, hang one of our gorgeous suncatchers for your window or porch.
 Here is the Almanac suncatcher, shot in our town of Dublin, NH, against the backdrop of Dublin Lake.

 - Read a book.
 Temperatures rise and lazy days ensue.
 Relax on the beach or the porch and read up on gardening tips, natural health, and more.
 See our great books and guides.